sualfred/script.metadata.editor/README.md

 Kodi script to edit basic metadata information of library items with support to automatically update the .nfo file.

-## Used scraper APIs
-The script is using TMDb (free) and OMDb.

-I already have included a TMDb API key (hardcoded).

-For OMDb please visit https://omdbapi.com/ and create your own API key and add it to the addon settings.
-Please note that the free available OMDb API key is limited to 1.000 calls a day.
-I highly recommend to become a patreon of the creator of OMDb.
-For $1 a month your daily limit gets increased to 100.000 calls / day.
-Support it and benefit.

 ## Supported .nfo types